vintagedon/docker-compose-cookbook/development-ci-cd/readme.md

-# Development & CI/CD
+# Development CI/CD

-This section of the docker-compose-cookbook repository contains Docker Compose setups for various development and CI/CD tools.
-These setups are designed to help you quickly deploy and manage essential tools for software development and continuous integration/continuous deployment pipelines.
+Welcome to the Development CI/CD section of the docker-compose-cookbook!
+This directory contains various Docker Compose configurations for setting up development, continuous integration, and continuous deployment tools.

 ## Table of Contents